elberdev/AccessCode-2-2-Resources/Readme.md

 ## Errata, fixes and mea culpas
 ##
 Please notify me of mistakes, misspellings, misattributions, and broken links!
-PM me on Slack.